 - The eyes may fail to produce tears which can cause Dry Eye Syndrome (DES), also known as xerophthalmia.

-- Sometimes the brain injured person’s eyes may not be aligned properly with each other (strabismus) and this can cause permanent double vision.
+- The eyes may not be aligned properly with each other (strabismus) and this causes permanent double vision.

 4. A TBI can affect a person physically

-Often a person will struggle with their coordination and with their finer motor skills after suffering a traumatic brain injury, but this can be restored completely or to some degree with intensive physiotherapy and occupational therapy.
+Often a person will struggle with their coordination and with their finer motor skills after suffering a traumatic brain injury.
+This can be restored completely or to some degree with intensive physiotherapy and occupational therapy.